rluu/flashcards/README.md

 ### Description

-This project is a webapp that features flashcard functionality for the learning new subjects.
+This project is a webapp that features flashcard functionality for learning new subjects.

 Coming features:
 - User accounts